TechDocN/VKprop_v2/README.md

 # VKprop_v2
 Version 2 of my Voight-Kampff themed TTRPG prop.
+The original project is here: https://github.com/TechDocN/VKprop

-I've improved the overall build and added an automated camera stalk and bellows.
+I'm improving the overall build and adding an automated camera stalk and bellows.

+---

 What is it made from?
 - 1 Arduino Nano